shahbazalamjobs/React-Learning/Readme.md

 ## Virtual DOM

-As of my last knowledge update in January 2022, React indeed includes a virtual DOM (Document Object Model).
-The virtual DOM is a crucial part of React's performance optimization strategy.
+The virtual DOM (VDOM) is a programming concept where an ideal, or “virtual”, representation of a UI is kept in memory and synced with the “real” DOM by a library such as ReactDOM.
+This process is called reconciliation.

 Here's a brief overview of how the virtual DOM works in React: